5/22/2014

 One of John's cool Facebook pics

 But before I give you a brief on the details, I want all reporters and journalists to raise a favorite beverage and toast John Garcia.
-Not only did he stand up the rights of reporters, salute him for being a kickass reporter.
-I also believe it must have been a troublesome period for John.
+Not only did he stand up for the rights of reporters, salute him for being a kickass reporter.
+I believe it must have been a worrisome time for him.
 So John, we salute you!

 OK, here is the brief.
 There are many international readers of Ninja Journalism, so you locals bear with me on some of the explanations.

 Outside the East Texas town of Marfa, a county seat with a population a little over 20,000, a group of artists built an empty store-like building in 2005 on the side of the road in the middle of nowhere.
-They called it Prada Marfa and they called it “art,” and the county embraced it (fell for it).
+They called it Prada Marfa and they called it “art,” and the tourists loved it.

-This year someone known only as 9271977 graffitied the heck out of the building.
+This year, someone known only as 9271977 graffitied the building.
 While authorities were scratching their heads, Garcia used his reporter brain and discovered the identity of the doer and corresponded with him for a fantastic story.

 The Authorities came down on John for his notes to obtain the person's phone number, claiming they were not violating any aspect of the First Article of the U.S. Constitution.
-Granted, the First Amendment is a dozy to understand (read an earlier post on it here), but beyond the whole “freedom of the press” thing, Texas is one of 37 states in the U.S. that has a law protecting reporters and their information.
-John and his newspaper did not give in, and in time authorities discovered the deed-doer to be talented artist Joe Magnano.
-Joe got arrested and the heat was turned down on John and as of this post, Magnano’s day in court has yet to come.
-I guess he might get fined for putting bad art on worse art or something.
+John and his newspaper did not give in, and in time authorities discovered the deed-doer (even a blind dog can find a bone) to be artist Joe Magnano.
+Magnano’s day in court has yet to come but I guess he might get fined for putting art on art, or something.

 The end.